shamansir/elm-aframe/README.md

 Expanded with `Components` and `Property` concepts by [`@shamansir`](https://github.com/shamansir).
 Moved here all the exising components/properties and furnished them with types as well.
 Event-handling is driven by decoders for now, but most of the existing events are present in `EventRefs` module.
 Also left the places for future extension where possible.

 There is a huge amount of code, mostly driven by (but not only) very concentrated copy-pasting.
 Still human mind can miss some things in such amounts.
-So please report errors if you find ones, or fork-and-fix if they become stale.
+For such cases there is always a fallback exists here whenever possible.
+But anyway for future good please report errors if you find ones, or fork-and-fix if they become stale.

 ## Tutorials